-to Support Research on Postsecondary Education
+NCES Data Institute: Using Federal Datasets to Support Research on Postsecondary Education

-This status message was last updated on February 22, 2016
+This status message was last updated on December 27, 2016

-Call for Applications is Closed
+Call for Applications Opens February 1, 2017

-February 22, 2016 - NCES Data Institute (NDI) guidelines available and Call for Applications opens
+- February 1, 2017 - NCES Data Institute (NDI) guidelines available and Call for Applications opens

-March 31, 2016 - Application deadline (11:59 pm EDT)
+- March 15, 2017 - Application deadline (11:59 pm EDT)

-April 15, 2016 - Decisions announced to applicants via email
+- April 7, 2017 - Decisions announced to applicants via email

-- Stimulate interest in using IPEDS, Sample Surveys, and other federal data to address current and future research questions in institutional research, the social sciences, and education;
+- Stimulate interest in using IPEDS, Sample Surveys, and other federal data to address current and future research questions in institutional research, the social sciences, and education

-- Instruct participants in the methods of using IPEDS, Sample Surveys, and other federal data to conduct analyses;
+- Instruct participants in the methods of using IPEDS, Sample Surveys, and other federal data to conduct analyses

-- Enhance understanding about methodological and technological issues relevant to IPEDS and national sample survey data collections;
+- Enhance understanding about methodological and technological issues relevant to IPEDS and national sample survey data collections

-The NCES Data Institute (NDI) is open to individuals looking to:
+The process is open to those who want to:

-- Increase their knowledge of IPEDS and other NCES federal datasets;
+- Increase their knowledge of IPEDS and other NCES federal datasets

-- Understand how federal data are utilized in postsecondary education research;
+- Understand how federal data are utilized in postsecondary education research